pleasantone/usg-label-maker/README.md

 * auto-sizes the bounding box for the labels
 * paints the text (during preview) so it's easier to read
 * checks to see if the label will exceed the bed-size of your printer
+* allows choice between internal magnets and holes in the bottom

 ## Interesting Parameters/Variables

 See the .scad file for parameters you can change, but briefly:
   *labels*: array of names like ["SOCKETS", "RATCHETS"] *font*:  font to use
-  *letter_size*: 8mm default
+  *hole type*: specify open holes on the bottom or internal holes *letter_size*: 8mm default
-  *label depth*: 5mm default -- includes raised letters *base_follows_letter*: false default -- experimental
+  *label depth*: 5mm default -- includes raised letters *layer height*: default .20mm.  handles some calculations internally
+    based on layer height.
+  *base_follows_letter*: false default -- experimental
     flowing of base to follow letter outlines.
-    May produce more aesthetic results but can also look strange letters with descenders (angled base) and trailing Ls (opposite angle).
-Also very slow to render.
+    May produce more aesthetic results but can also look strange with letters with descenders like Q (angled base) and trailing Ls (opposite angle).
+Also slow to render.

-It will only generate as many labels in the STL as will fit on the plate vertically, so you may have to batch your jobs (hence the labels1, labels2, ...).
+It will only generate as many labels as will fit on the plate vertically, so you may have to batch your jobs (hence the labels1, labels2, ...).

 ## Painting/Multi-Colors